pwrtelegram/pwrtelegram/README.md

 * All of the official telegram bot API features plus:
 * Downloading of files up to 1.5 GB in size
-* Anonymus file storage (the URL of downloaded files does not contain your bot's token)
+* Anonymous file storage (the URL of downloaded files does not contain your bot's token)
 * Uploading of files up to 1.5 GB in size
 * Uploading of files using an url
 * Uploading of any file/url with automagical type recognition